AndrewJBateman/angular-app-crypto/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`.
-* You may need to change one dependency version so it will work - 'npm i @angular-devkit/build-angular@0.803.24'.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## :computer: Code Examples